arkui-x/docs/en/release-notes/ArkUI-X-v0.1.0-beta.md

 > **NOTE**
 >
-> The build result is stored in the **out/arkui-cross** directory.
+> The build result is stored in the **out** directory.
 The build output is used for Android application development.
 For details, see [Building ArkUI Applications on Android](../contribute/tutorial/how-to-build-Android-app.md).

 * Building a project on iOS